elforsabah/myRap/README.md

             const oSessionCtx = this.getView().getBindingContext();
             if (!oSessionCtx) { return; }
             this.getView().getModel("local").setProperty("/loadType", sLoadType);
-            // Toggle stepK visibility based on indicator var sIndicator = oSessionCtx.getProperty("Korselsnrindicator");
+            // Toggle progress bar visibility for stepK based on indicator var sIndicator = oSessionCtx.getProperty("Korselsnrindicator");
-            this.byId("stepK").setVisible(!!sIndicator);
-            // Discard progress to refresh the progress bar after visibility change this.oWizard.discardProgress(this.byId("step1"));
-            // Optional: If bar doesn't update, add this hack: this.oWizard.addStyleClass("refresh"); setTimeout(() => this.oWizard.removeStyleClass("refresh"), 0);
-            // REMOVED: onWeighStep3 call (moved to onStepActivate for step3)
             this.oWizard.validateStep(this.byId("step2"));
+            if (!!sIndicator) {
+                this.oWizard.removeStyleClass("hideStepK");
-            this.oWizard.nextStep();
+                this.oWizard.nextStep(); // Advance to stepK
+            } else {
+                this.oWizard.addStyleClass("hideStepK");
+                this.oWizard.goToStep(this.byId("step3")); // Jump directly to step3
+            }
         },
         onStepActivate: function (oEvent) {
             var oStep = oEvent.getParameter("step");
             if (!oStep) { return; } // Guard against undefined step var sId = oStep.getId().split("--").pop();
-            // NEW: Conditional skip for optional stepK if (sId === "stepK") {
+            // Fallback: Conditional skip for optional stepK (in case navigated unexpectedly) if (sId === "stepK") {
                 var sIndicator = this.getView().getBindingContext().getProperty("Korselsnrindicator");
                 if (!sIndicator) {